xrdocs/telemetry/_tutorials/2017-04-10-using-pipeline-integrating-with-influxdb.md

 Timestamp
 - 1491942788950000000

 You might have noticed that "interface-name" is one of the Tag Names, not a Field Key above.
-That's because the metrics.json file had ```"tag" : true``` for interface-name.
-Any entry in the metrics.json file with that tag will be added to the Tag Names in the Line Protocol and not sent as a Field Key.
+There are two ways to get an MDT metric marked as a Tag.
+First, recall that the router sends MDT data as one of two types: Keys and Content.
+Pipeline will automatically translate items in the MDT Keys section to a Tag.
+You can also use the metrics.json file.
+Any entry in the metrics.json file with ```"tag" : true``` will be added to the Tag Names in the Line Protocol and not sent as a Field Key.

 Also good to know: if you don't have an entry in the metrics.json file, then that data point will not be posted to InfluxDB, even if the router sends that data to Pipeline.
 That's actually a feature!
 Because bulk data collection is more efficient for the router, the router streams data at the container level of the YANG model.
 That means you will sometimes receive more data than you actually need.
 Pipeline gives you the ability to filter what data gets passed on to your time series database.